Blaizzy/mlx-embeddings/docs/Analytics.md

 - The `install_on_request` event category and the Homebrew formula from a non-private GitHub tap you have requested to install (e.g. when explicitly named with a `brew install`) plus options.
 This allows us to differentiate the formulae that users intend to install from those pulled in as dependencies.
 - The `cask_install` event category and the Homebrew cask from a non-private GitHub tap you install as the action.
 This allows us to identify which casks where work should be prioritised, as well as how to handle possible deprecation or removal of any.
 - The `build_error` event category and the Homebrew formula plus options that failed to install as the action, e.g. `wget --HEAD`.
 This allows us to identify formulae that may need fixing.
 The details or logs of the build error are not sent.
+- The `command_run` event category and the command and flags you run as the action.
+This allows us to identify which commands and flags are most commonly used and which are not used at all.
+- The `test_bot_test` event category is only used in Homebrew's CI environment and is used to record the results of running tests on pull requests.

 You can also view all the information that is sent by Homebrew's analytics by setting `HOMEBREW_ANALYTICS_DEBUG=1` in your environment.
 Please note this will also stop any analytics from being sent.